publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch59/m__us_usc_t15_s3205.md

     (c) __Nonregulated gas utilities__

-        The Secretary, on his own motion, may, to the same extent as provided in subsections (a) through (b) of this section, intervene as a matter of right in any proceeding which relates to rates or rate design of nonregulated gas utilities.
+        The Secretary, on his own motion, may, to the same extent as provided in subsections (a) through (b), intervene as a matter of right in any proceeding which relates to rates or rate design of nonregulated gas utilities.

 ([Pub.
 L. 95–617, title III, § 305][/us/pl/95/617/s305], Nov.
 9, 1978, [92 Stat.
 3152][/us/stat/92/3152].)